wesley-silv/Portfolio-React-JS/README.md

 ## Personal Portfolio

 This portfolio is destined to show my skills of work, technologies and abilities and development in my journey of studies.

+## Technologies used in this project
+- React
+- Tailwindcss
+-